-(Note: A link to a 2005 essay by George Michael appears at the end of this post.)
+(Note: A link to a 2005 essay on The Advocate’s website by George Michael appears at the end of this post.)
 The Advocate, an LGBT publication founded in 1967, has never achieved mainstream popularity.
 However, occasionally it has had features that appeal to people who don’t fit the magazine’s readership profile.
 I remember buying The Advocate in 1979, when I was first coming out as bisexual.
 At the time, I thought maybe I was gay, but more recent history has proven otherwise.
 Still bi.
-When I was coming out, The Advocate was printed on newsprint — the correct name for the paper used for newspapers — in … Continue reading The George Michael Essay You May Have Missed
+When I was coming out, The Advocate was printed on newsprint — the correct name for the paper used … Continue reading The George Michael Essay You May Have Missed

 IF THERE’S ONE THING WE’VE LEARNED IN 2018, IT’S THAT SPOILED RICH KIDS LIKE TO SHUT DOWN THE GOVERNMENT. — CORDIALLY, HELEN Continue reading Well, Maybe We Learned More Than One Thing…

 NATIONALISM IS POWER HUNGER TEMPERED BY SELF-DECEPTION. — GEORGE ORWELL Continue reading George Orwell Quotation

 I’M TRYING TO DECIDE WHETHER MY NEXT E-BOOK SHOULD BE POLITICAL.
 THERE’S AN IDEA FOR AN ESSAY ON HOW THE WORLD COULD IMPROVE GREATLY, JUST BY MAKING ONE CHANGE IN THE WAY THINGS ARE HANDLED.
 THE WORKING TITLE IS IF DOGS COULD VOTE.
 Continue reading A New Writing Project?